guenchi/Darkart/README.md

 0.08748866202592445 0.10510423345961667 0.1227845587874379 0.1405408322735788)
 ```

+***User's Guide***

+Py-call's Scope:

+In and out of the Py-call's Scope shared a same Lexical Scope.

+Cross Scope Procedure:

+Some procedure is cross scope, that means it use in the same way in and out of the Py-call's Scope.

 Enchantment is dependented https://github.com/guenchi/match, a pioneering work by Dan Friedman, Erik Hilsdale and Kent Dybvig.